Arturgilson123/PingPongGame/ReadMe.md

-I was thinking about to create some game to try make my logical reasoning better , so i try the Ping Pong Game, see my result.
+I was thinking about to create some game for improve my logical reasoning thinking , so i thought to try make the Ping Pong Game , see my result.